uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 27\.
 See the note in eDIL for [for](https://dil.ie/23272), which explains the use of *fora* + *n-* in a relative clause which allows for the word to take the form of *fora*.

 28\.
 In the [eDIL listing](https://dil.ie/14925) for *dechraigidir*, we see an identical form in *fria ndechraiged*, a preterite subjunctive 3rd person singular.
-So it is tempting to break with pattern and interpret the macron over the 'f' which begins this word as *friandechraiged* instead of *forandechraiged*, but I find it more likely that the same structure can hold for *for*.
-This is exactly what we have here, and the word should be taken as *fora n-dechraiged*.
-As for meaning, this would indicate that the 'fir' mentioned subsequently distinguish themselves; we can translate this as "greatly distinguished".
+So it is tempting to break with pattern and interpret the macron over the 'f' which begins this word as *friandechraiged* instead of *forandechraiged*, but I find it more likely that this word continues the series of *for* words.
+The word should be taken as *fora n-dechraiged*.
+As for meaning, this would indicate that the 'fir' subsequently mentioned distinguish themselves; we can translate this as "greatly distinguished".

 30\. *duib* or *dub* has the meaning of "black", but also of "great, mighty" or "dire," and is used later interchangeably or with *mór*.
 However here I will take it to mean "black" or "dark".
+Mees and Daimler use this word when it appears later to mean "to you", with the modern Irish meaning of *daoibh*, but I find a form of *dub* "black" to be far more likely on grounds of grammar and meaning.

 33\.
 An alternate reading is *nomtam-*, an ambiguity which Thurneysen notes, but I view *nomtain-* as the far more likely reading due to the subtle serif on the middle downstroke of the supposed '-m', indicating that this is actually an *-in*.
 This also allows us to accurately evaluate the macron over the 'n', as being a common double 'n' ending, whereas an 'm' ending leaves us with no clear option for the macron.
 I would like for this word to be a form of something like *nomtaid*, but there is no such word in any dictionary, so I must interpret this as a compound of *noíb* + *táinn*, with a meaning of "sacred, holy + raid, driving-off", essentially describing what the Tuatha Dé intends to enact upon the Fomorians.
 The word then is a verb meaning "drives off, raids". eDIL attests that in Middle Irish the former word is more often written as *noem*, or similar forms, over *noíb*.
 The latter word is well known, but does not appear listed with a double *-nn* ending; this may be a scribal variation, but may also indicate that the second word is truly a form of [tain](https://dil.ie/40004), meaning "time, while, occurrence".
 This meaning is linguistically safer, however on grounds of meaning alone I find this alternative less likely, since "sacred time, holy time" would seemingly be disconnected from any established meaning in this line.
 However, I am ultimately not very confident in this translation because of the unaccounted-for *-nn* ending and the leap required to make this a verb.
+It is also possible that the initial word *noem* is the final afjective in the list and not connected to *tainn*.

 34\.
 This word has a more literal meaning of "good", but I translate it as "joy", to better contrast with the following "woe!"
 It may be simply a feature of English that woe is thing that is felt, so to keep the pairing consistent, *fo .i. maith* must likewise become a "goodness that is felt" i.e. joy.